Lady Gaga: Legacy

+Various higher education institutions have offered courses focusing on Gaga.
+Due to her influence on 21st century culture and her rise to global fame, sociologist Mathieu Deflem of the University of South Carolina launched a course titled "Lady Gaga and the Sociology of the Fame" in early 2011 with the objective of unraveling "some of the sociologically relevant dimensions of the fame of Lady Gaga".
+Focusing on her influence on gender and sexual identity, the University of Virginia College of Arts and Sciences introduced a writing course titled "GaGa for Gaga: Sex, Gender, and Identity" during its Fall 2010 semester, which explored "how identity is challenged by gender and sexuality and how Lady Gaga confronts this challenge".
+Courses exploring different aspects of Gaga's phenomenon, including her music and fame, have also been offered by Arizona State University, Tufts University, St. Catherine University, and the University of Richmond.

-A new genus of ferns, Gaga, and three species, G. germanotta, G. monstraparva and Kaikaia gaga, have been named in her honor.
+A new genus of ferns, Gaga, and its species, G. germanotta and G. monstraparva, have been named in her honor.
 The name monstraparva alluded to Gaga's fans, known as Little Monsters, since their symbol is the outstretched "monster claw" hand, which resembles a tightly rolled young fern leaf prior to unfurling.
-Gaga also has an extinct mammal, Gagadon minimonstrum, and a parasitic wasp, Aleiodes gaga, named for her.
+Gaga also has an extinct mammal, Gagadon minimonstrum, a parasitic wasp, Aleiodes gaga, and a treehopper, Kaikaia gaga, named for her.

 In Taichung, Taiwan, July 3 is designated as "Lady Gaga Day" marking the first day Gaga visited the country in 2011.
-In May 2021, to celebrate the tenth anniversary of Born This Way and its cultural impact, West Hollywood mayor, Lindsey P. Horvath, presented a key to the city to Gaga and declared May 23 as "Born This Way Day."
-A street painting with the Daniel Quasar's version of the pride flag featuring the album's title was also unveiled on Robertson Boulevard as a tribute to the album, and how it has inspired the LGBT community over the years.
+In May 2021, to celebrate the tenth anniversary of Born This Way and its cultural impact, West Hollywood mayor, Lindsey P. Horvath, presented Gaga with a key to the city and declared May 23 as "Born This Way Day".
+A street painting with the Daniel Quasar's version of the pride flag featuring the album's title was also unveiled on Robertson Boulevard as a tribute to the album, and how it has inspired the LGBTQ community over the years.

 Achievements

-Gaga has won thirteen Grammy Awards, an Academy Award, two Golden Globe Awards, a BAFTA Award, three Brit Awards, sixteen Guinness World Records, and the inaugural Songwriters Hall of Fame's Contemporary Icon Award.
-She received a National Arts Awards' Young Artist Award, which honors individuals who have shown accomplishments and leadership early in their career, the Jane Ortner Artist Award from the Grammy Museum in 2016, and a National Board of Review Award for Best Actress in 2018.
-Gaga has also been recognized by the Council of Fashion Designers of America (CFDA) with the Fashion Icon award.
-In 2019, she became the first woman to win an Academy Award, a BAFTA Award, a Golden Globe Award and a Grammy Award in one year for her contribution to A Star Is Borns soundtrack.
-At the 2020 MTV Video Music Awards, she was honored with the inaugural Tricon Award representing achievement in three (or more) fields of entertainment.
+Gaga has won fourteen Grammy Awards, an Academy Award, a Sports Emmy Award, two Golden Globe Awards, a BAFTA Award, twenty two MTV Video Music Awards (including the inaugural Tricon Award), three Brit Awards, and eighteen Guinness World Records.
+She has been honored with the inaugural Songwriters Hall of Fame Contemporary Icon Award as a songwriter-artist who has attained an iconic status in pop culture.
+She also received the National Arts Awards' Young Artist Award, honoring individuals who have shown accomplishments and leadership early in their career, and the Grammy Museum Jane Ortner Artist Award, which recognizes artists who have demonstrated passion and dedication to education through the arts.
+The Council of Fashion Designers of America recognized her with the Fashion Icon award.
+In 2019, Gaga became the first woman to win an Academy, BAFTA, Golden Globe, and Grammy Award in one year for her contributions to the A Star Is Born soundtrack.
+In 2023, Rolling Stone included her among the 200 Greatest Singers of All Time.

-Acknowledged by Billboard as the Greatest Pop Star in 2009, with honorable mention in 2010 and 2011, and Woman of the Year in 2015, Gaga has consecutively appeared on the magazine's Artists of the Year chart (scoring the definitive title in 2010), and ranked 11th on its Top Artists of the 2010s chart.
-She is the longest-reigning act of Billboards Dance/Electronic Albums chart with 244 weeks at number one, while The Fame (2008) holds the record for the most time on top in the chart's history, with 175 non-consecutive weeks.
-Her album Born This Way (2011) featured on Rolling Stones 2020 revision of their 500 Greatest Albums of All Time, and the song "Bad Romance" and its music video were among Rolling Stones 500 Greatest Songs of All Time and 100 Greatest Music Videos of All Time, respectively, in 2021.
-In 2023, the magazine included Gaga among the 200 Greatest Singers of All Time.